 While macroeconomic indicators have since significantly improved and the Government has taken steps to prevent a repetition of the financial downturn, there can be no assurance that the economic performance of Dubai or the UAE can or will be sustained in the future or that Dubai or the UAE will not be affected by global and/or regional political or social instability in the future.
-To the extent that economic growth or performance in Dubai or the UAE slows or begins to decline or Dubai or the UAE are affected by political instability, this could have an adverse effect on the Group's business, results of operations, financial condition and prospects, and subsequently affect the ability of ICD to perform its obligations in respect of any Notes.
+To the extent that economic growth or performance in Dubai or the UAE slows or begins to decline or Dubai or the UAE are affected by political instability, this could have an adverse effect on the Group's business, results of operations, financial condition and prospects, and subsequently affect the ability of ICD and, consequently, the Issuer to perform their respective obligations in respect of any Trust Certificates.